-The dominant process that the electrons lose energy when they pass through a material and have kinetic energy above some tens of MeV is shown in Fig. 8. and it is called Bremstrahlung radiation.
-The key idea to this diagram is that an electron in absolute vacuum cannot just radiate a photon.
-To do this it must exchange a soft photon with a heavier nucleus in its neighborhood.
+The basic process that the electrons lose energy when they pass through a material is shown in Fig. 8. and it is called Bremstrahlung radiation.
+The key idea to this diagram is that an electron in vacuum cannot just radiate a photon without exchanging a soft photon with a heavier nucleus in its neighborhood2.